mindspore-lab/mindone/examples/opensora_hpcai/README.md

 ## Open-Sora: Democratizing Efficient Video Production for All

-Here we provide an efficient MindSpore implementation of [OpenSora](https://github.com/hpcaitech/Open-Sora), an open-source project that aim to foster innovation, creativity, and inclusivity within the field of content creation.
+Here we provide an efficient MindSpore implementation of [OpenSora](https://github.com/hpcaitech/Open-Sora), an open-source project that aims to foster innovation, creativity, and inclusivity within the field of content creation.

-This repository is built on the models and code released by hpcaitech.
+This repository is built on the models and code released by HPC-AI Tech.
 We are grateful for their exceptional work and generous contribution to open source.

 <h4>Open-Sora is still at an early stage and under active development.</h4>